 Easy to use

 Next time you are watching a movie or reading a book – pay attention to simple phrases that the characters use and write them down.
-When re-reading these phrases, later on, it will be easier to remember them and include in conversations.
+When re-reading these phrases, later on, it will be easier to remember them and include them in conversations.
 Since you have already seen how the phrase should be used, you’ll have confidence in applying it to your life.

 It’s the natural way to learn English

-Have you ever seen a toddler who writes down a list of difficult words, reads their definitions and tries to memorize?
+Have you ever seen a toddler who writes down a list of difficult words, reads their definitions, and tries to memorize?
 I surely haven’t!
 Children learn language by phrases!
 They repeat everything they hear.
 It’s natural for us to explore the world with chunks of information instead of single facts, or in our case – single words.